St. Louis seeking to boost population with Afghan refugees

-ST. LOUIS (AP) — Inamullah Niazai sits on the front porch step of his red-brick St. Louis home and smiles at the bustle of activity around him — his mother and father chatting in the front yard, his two young daughters munching chocolate ice cream bars.
+ST. LOUIS, Mo.
+(AP) — Inamullah Niazai sits on the front porch step of his red-brick St. Louis home and smiles at the bustle of activity around him — his mother and father chatting in the front yard, his two young daughters munching chocolate ice cream bars.

 “Anything is possible here,” Niazai, 23, said.
 “We are so lucky that my family can be here, together.”